pmqs/Fix-OneDrive-Zip/README.md

 Use the instructions [here](https://www.perltutorial.org/setting-up-perl-development-environment/) to install the 64-bit "*Recommended version*" of `perl` from the [Strawberry Perl](https://strawberryperl.com/) site.

-Once the installation is complete, run `Step 1`, above, to check that the perl works ok from the command-line in a terminal window.
+Once the installation is complete, run `Step 1`, above, to double-check that the perl works ok from the command-line in a terminal window.
 </details>